logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 Additionally we specify which columns of the DataFrame will be used as primary key, partition key and event time.
 Composite primary key and multi level partitioning is also supported.

+!!! note
+    It is best practice to add a partition key.
+If you do not provide a partition key, all the feature data will be stored as files in a single directory.
+    The system has a limit of 10240 direct children (files or other subdirectories) per directory.
+What this means is that, as you add new data to a non-partitioned feature group, this will create new files and you might reach that limit.
+If you do reach the limit, your feature engineering pipeline will fail with the following error:

+    ```sh
+    MaxDirectoryItemsExceededException - The directory item limit is exceeded: limit=10240 items=10240
+    ```

+    By using partitioning the system will write the feature data in different subdirectories, thus allowing you to write 10240 files per partition.

 The version number is optional, if you don't specify the version number the APIs will create a new version by default with a version number equals to the highest existing version number plus one.

 The last parameter used in the examples above is `stream`.
 The `stream` parameter controls whether to enable the streaming write APIs to the online and offline feature store.
 When using the APIs in a Python environment this behavior is the default.